 These terms of reference may be amended by a majority vote of the committee members.
 Amendments must be noted in the meeting minutes and full amendments attached to the corresponding minutes.

 Note: Approval of JOHSC Terms of Reference does not include the appendices.

-Page

 Appendix A – Departments, Locations and Local Safety Teams